 When you get your master’s degree from Saint Mary’s, you will be known as the speech language pathologist who says "yes" to the difficult cases.
 You will tailor treatment to the individual, and know how to adjust to any situation.
 Upon graduation you will have the skills to do more than simply be aware of the needs of others.
-You will enter this high-demand field with the ability to lead as an audiologist, speech language pathologist, or ready to pursue your doctorate degree.
+You will enter this high-demand field with the ability to lead as a speech language pathologist or to pursue your doctorate degree.

 At Saint Mary’s, you will learn from faculty members who understand the current, complex field of speech language pathology.
 Considerable attention is paid to your ability to think critically and communicate effectively, imperative skills in today's job market.
 Our Speech Language Pathology faculty are devoted to furthering their fields, practicing what they teach and bring you the very latest in professional theory and technological advances.